-As we are called upon to make decisions during war-torn times, are we mindful of this when we speak and act?
+As we are called upon to make decisions during difficult times, are we mindful of this when we speak and act?

-In this season of Christ’s incarnation – His birth as one of us, we have encountered refugee decisions and shocking political statements concerning entire groups of people.
+In this season of Christ’s incarnation – His birth as one of us, we have yet again encountered refugee decisions and have heard shocking political statements concerning entire groups of people.

 This season reminds us of the importance of remembering God’s salvific intentions in the world and of His love for all humanity.

 “See what great love the Father has lavished on us, that we should be called children of God!”
 (1 John 3:1)."See what great love the Father has lavished on us, that we should be called children of God" (1 John 3:1).
 Click To Tweet

 On this Christmas Day and every day, let us live as the body of Christ, His own hands and feet on the earth, bringing the same love and concern toward others as we display toward our own families on this blessed day.